Roadsters (video game): Reception

+The Nintendo 64 version of the game received lukewarm reviews, while the Playstation, Dreamcast and Game Boy Color versions received unfavorable reviews.

+The review aggregation website GameRankings. has all versions of the game at mediocre or low scores, but this is based on a small, unrepresentative sample of reviews.

-The Nintendo 64 and PlayStation versions received mixed reviews, while the Dreamcast and Game Boy Color versions received unfavorable reviews, according to the review aggregation website GameRankings.
-Michael Wolf of NextGen said of the N64 version in its April 2000 issue that the game is not adrenaline-pumping as San Francisco Rush, but called it a solid game with a decent engine that will satisfy racing fans until Nintendo's release of Ridge Racer 64.
-Three issues later, however, Greg Orlando gave a negative review for the Dreamcast version.
+Michael Wolf of NextGen said of the N64 version in its April 2000 issue, "While not as adrenaline-pumping as San Francisco Rush, it's a solid game with a decent engine that will certainly tide racing fans over until Nintendo releases Ridge Racer 64."
+Three issues later, however, Greg Orlando said that the Dreamcast version "provides a rather straight and uninterrupted ride to ennui."